Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 - includes the password
 - writes files into a user directory
 - sets up persistence
 - runs the next stage

+This ties everything together, Deju isn’t just another file in the archive, it’s the component orchestrating the entire execution flow.

 ---